guilhermeabel/php-api/README.md

 - MySQL 8.0 database for relational storage
 - Redis for document/caching/session storage
 - Clean architecture concepts applied globally
+- Apache Kafka for message queuing
+- MongoDB for document storage
+- Grafana and Prometheus for monitoring
+- Shared authentication service

 ![infra](infra.png "Project Infrastructure")

-Features which are ready are highlighted in blue.
+Features which are present in docker compose and being developed are highlighted in blue.
+Features which are still pending development are highlighted in red.

 ## Challenges and Solutions